appvia/cloud-spend-forecaster/README.md

 Everything is defined in terms of the amount of resource required to service a single request, in addition to a baseline for that component.

-It also allows you to describe a penality for failed requests like what you might be used to with an SLA
+It also allows you to describe a penality for failed requests like what you might be used to with an SLA.

 See the [demo.ts](./demo.ts) for a complete example of a simple three tier (frontend, app, database) application.